What is the probability of mutation?

 7. Hemophilia among men.

-Information about diseases depending on the blood type is contained in the video.
+Information about diseases depending on blood type is contained in the video.

 Video - Blood type and diseases

-1. Poor blood clotting - such a statement is presented by hematologists.
-Therefore, it is very important to be careful when taking drugs that contain aspirin, which helps thin the blood.
+1. Poor blood clotting - this is the statement made by hematologists.
+Therefore, it is very important to take medications that contain aspirin, which thins the blood, with caution.

-2. There may be problems with the intestinal microflora, therefore, as a preventive measure, it is best to take probiotics.
+2. There may be problems with the intestinal microflora, therefore, it is best to take probiotics as a preventive measure.

 3. Herbal decoctions (mint and rosehip) have a positive effect on the body.
-But, aloe and burdock root are recommended not to be used.
+But it is recommended not to use aloe and burdock root.

 Proper nutrition

-The health of each person is primarily affected by the diet.
-After all, the food of the daily diet should contain a set of products that positively affect the metabolism and the digestive system as a whole.
+The health status of each person is primarily affected by diet.
+After all, the food of the daily diet should contain a set of products that have a positive effect on metabolism and the digestive system as a whole.

-It was found that carriers of positive I tend to be overweight.
-An increase in extra pounds occurs due to a violation of proper healthy nutrition.
-From time immemorial, people with I positive have been hunters, so their diet should be mostly natural proteins.
-Such a statement was recognized even by official medicine.
-Therefore, it was installed list of necessary products for people withI blood group.
+It was found that carriers of I positive tend to be overweight.
+The gain of extra pounds occurs due to a violation of proper healthy nutrition.
+Since time immemorial, people with I positive have been hunters, so their diet should consist largely of natural proteins.
+This statement was recognized even by official medicine.
+Consequently, it was established list of necessary products for people withI blood group.

 + - 0

-From meat products, all types of meat are suitable, in particular, you should pay attention to the liverAll types of meat, but it is best to give preference to pork and goose meatPoultry meat (duck, chicken)
+All types of meat are suitable for meat products, especially the liverAll types of meat, but it is best to give preference to pork and goose meatPoultry meat (duck, chicken)

 White and red fishSalted fish (herring, salmon)Eggs

-Fish fatMilk, yogurt, whey, cheeseSeafood - crayfish, squid, smelt, carp
+Fish oilMilk, yogurt, whey, cheeseSeafood – crayfish, squid, smelt, carp

-Cheese, kefir and other dairy productsPoppy, pistachiosCod liver oil
+Cheeses, kefir and other fermented milk productsPoppy, pistachiosCod liver oil

 Eggs Soybean oil